Ray-Ray Armstrong: Cleveland Browns

 On October 25, 2018, Armstrong was signed by the Cleveland Browns.
 He appeared in 9 games.
 The Browns re-signed Armstrong on a one year $1.550 million contract on March 13, 2019.
 He was released by the Browns on August 31.

 New Orleans Saints

 On September 18, 2019, Armstrong was signed by the New Orleans Saints after the team placed linebacker Alex Anzalone on the injured reserve list.
-He appeared in 5 games, playing on special teams.
-He was released on October 22.
+He appeared in five games, playing on special teams.
+Armstrong was released by the Saints on October 22.

 Dallas Cowboys

 On December 24, 2019, Armstrong was signed by the Dallas Cowboys to provide depth because of injuries for the season finale.
 He had one special teams tackle against the Washington Redskins.
 He was not re-signed after the season.

 Seattle Seahawks

-On October 21, 2020, Armstrong was signed to the Seattle Seahawks practice squad.
-He was elevated to the active roster on October 24 and December 12 for the team's weeks 7 and 14 games against the Arizona Cardinals and New York Jets, and reverted to the practice squad after each game.
-He was released on December 15.
-On December 30, 2020, Armstrong re-signed with Seattle to their practice squad.
+On October 21, 2020, Armstrong was signed to the Seattle Seahawks' practice squad.
+He was elevated to the active roster on October 24 and December 12 for the team's Weeks 7 and 14 games against the Arizona Cardinals and New York Jets, and reverted to the practice squad after each game.
+Armstrong was released by the Seahawks on December 15.
+On December 30, Armstrong re-signed with Seattle to their practice squad.
 His practice squad contract with the team expired after the season on January 18, 2021.